Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Like regular troops, creature tokens in Magic engage in battle using power and toughness scores.
 While short on abilities, they tend to arrive in groups, overwhelming foes with sheer numbers.

 Creature tokens come in all shapes and sizes, from puny 1/1 humans to fierce 5/5 dragons, sometimes accompanied by abilities like flying or trample.
 But with thousands of token-producing spells available, which deserve your attention?
-These are the ten best cards to summon creature tokens in Magic: The Gathering!
+These are the ten best token-summoning cards in Magic: The Gathering!

 10. Crested Sunmare